jlevy/og-equity-compensation/README.md

 🄳 The process of incrementally gaining ownership is called **vesting**.
 People may refer to *shares* or *options* vesting, or they may say that a *person* is vesting while in a certain position.
-“Earning” options over time is one of the most significant conditions that can be put on stock and stock option awards.
+“Earning” equity over time is one of the most significant conditions that can be put on stock, stock option, and RSUs awards.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 You vest only while you work for the company.
-If you leave immediately, you get no equity, and if you stay for years, you can get most or all of it.
+If you leave immediately, you get no equity, and if you stay for years, you get most or all of it.

-🄳 In some cases, vesting may happen immediately or be sped up, called **accelerated vesting (or acceleration)**.
+🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
 For example, full vesting may be immediate if a company is acquired.

-🄳 Vesting schedules can also have a **cliff** designating an amount of time that you must work before you vest at all.
+🄳 Vesting schedules can also have a **cliff** designating a length of time that you must work before you vest at all.

 - For example, if your equity award had a one-year cliff and you only worked for the company